topepo/stacking_characterizations/README.md

         -   …

-The top-level folder `metrics` contains the “output” from each of these experiments, a five-element list with the dataset name, meta-learner type, time to fit, test set performance metric, and metric value.
+The top-level folder `metrics` contains the “output” from each of these experiments, a six-element list with the dataset name, preprocessor and model specification for the meta-learner, time to fit, test set performance metric, and metric value.
 The files are named in the format `dataset_preproc_model.RData`.

 The top-level folder `meta_learners` contains the code used to generate the proposed preprocessors and model specifications.